N-Shimoda/notion-book-stock/README.md

 ## About
 **Notion Book Stock** is a laptop application for scanning barcodes of books and adding them into Notion database.

+### Notes
+- Entire codes are implemented with Python.
+- Internet connection is required.

 ## Usage
 ### 1. Setup Python environment
 Package dependencies are written in `environment.yml`.